realpython/materials/replace-string-python/README.md

 # How to Replace a String in Python

-These are the code examples from the corresponding Real Python article.
+These are the code examples from the Real Python tutorial [How to Replace a String in Python](https://realpython.com/replace-string-python/).

-Additionally, there are a few extra code samples included here that didn't make it into the article.
+Additionally, there are a few extra code samples included here that didn't make it into the tutorial.